Colin McRae: Dirt 2: Development and release

 Shortly before the release of Colin McRae: Dirt, Colin McRae: Dirt 2 was described by Matthew Horsman, chief game designer for the game, as a game more improved and refined than its predecessor.
 The engine, EGO, initially featured in Race Driver: Grid, was updated to better take advantage of the PlayStation 3 specifications, as well as improving multi-core processor utilization on the Xbox 360 and PC.
 The Flashback ability, allowing players to rewind time mid-race, a new feature in Grid, was kept and improved due to its popularity.
 In addition, the features and expanse of the multiplayer component, which was often criticized in Colin McRae: Dirt as being fairly anaemic, was completely new to the series.

 Ken Block, a rally driver featured in Colin McRae: Dirt 2, served as a consultant throughout the game's development of the handling and physics model.
 For example, when Block was playing the first development build of the game, he had noticed the cars did not have enough grip.
-This was taken into consideration and the handling model was improved.
+This was taken into consideration and the handling model was altered.

 Colin McRae: Dirt 2 used the audio technology Ambisonics.
 It was the first PC video game to use Blue Ripple Sound's Rapture3D sound engine by default.
-It was also one of the first video games to implement the then newly released DirectX 11 graphical standard on ATI 5000 and NVIDIA Geforce 400 series chipsets.
+It was also one of the first video games to implement the then newly released DirectX 11 graphical standard on ATI 5000 and NVIDIA GeForce 400 series chipsets.
 Firebrand Games, developer of Race Driver: Create and Race, developed a Nintendo DS version of Dirt 2 that would run on its Octane engine, also used by Firebrand's DS version of Race Driver: Grid, utilizing its 3-D graphics, user interface and track editor.

 Colin McRae: Dirt 2 was an official sponsor of Ken Block, Travis Pastrana, Tanner Foust and Dave Mirra of the Subaru Rally Team USA.

 A demo of the game was released on the PlayStation Store and Xbox Live Marketplace on 20 August 2009.
 The demo appeared for the PC on 29 November; it features the same content as the console demo with the addition of higher graphic settings and a benchmark tool.
 The Mac OS X version of the game was released by Feral Interactive.

 In February 2009, Codemasters revealed plans to release "a number of small DLC packs soon after launch which players can use to personalise and augment the boxed game".
 Ultimately, Codemasters only released two small downloadable content items, which essentially functioned like cheat codes.
 They were "Trust Fund", which unlocks all vehicles, liveries and upgrades, and "Access All Areas", which unlocks all events and tracks.